Peter Rosegger: Success as a writer

 His interest in literature prevailed, although he earned little money.
 He spent what he could afford on books and soon began to write himself.
 Eventually, he was discovered by the publisher of the Graz-based newspaper, Tagespost, published by Dr. Svoboda.
 He realized Rosegger's talent as an author and enabled him to attend the Akademie für Handel und Industrie (Academy for Trade and Industries) in Graz.

 There, Peter von Reininghaus became his mentor.
 Von Reininghaus was a wealthy and influential industrialist, and Rosegger had a personal friendship with him for the rest of his life.
 However, he had a hard time studying, as he was not used to attending school regularly, and had little, and fragmentary, knowledge in many disciplines.
 He left the academy in 1869 at the age of twenty-six.

 Soon after that, he was offered a chance to publish his literary works, namely by Gustav Heckenast, who had worked with Adalbert Stifter before.
 Peter Rosegger accepted, and his first book, Geschichten aus der Steiermark ("Tales from Styria"), was released in 1871.
-From then on, all of his works were published by Heckenast.
-[Presumably only until Heckenast's death: see next sentence?]

 Rosegger changed to a new publisher twice after Heckenast's death, eventually ending up with Ludwig Staackmann, who made him a most generous offer.
 He had always been very faithful towards his publishers, and the relationship between them was one of friendship and familiarity.
 Rosegger started to publish Heimgarten in 1876, a monthly journal with articles and stories for the people of the country, whose main representative and interpreter he was.